 - Pays attention for longer periods of time.

-Encouraging your child’s healthy development
+How to encourage your preteen’s healthy development

 You still play an important part in your child’s life, even as he or she gets older.
 You can help your preteen grow and develop in these ways: